gbv/gndaccess/CONTRIBUTING.md

     $ make dependencies

-It is recommended to use the same version of Perl as used on the target platform (e.g. Perl 5.14 for Ubuntu 12.04), for instance with Perlbrew:
+It is recommended (not required) to use the same version of Perl as used on the target platform (e.g. Perl 5.14 for Ubuntu 12.04), for instance with Perlbrew:

     $ perlbrew use 5.14.4